dantesabatier/CoreData/README.md

 # Core Data

+## Justification

+This is the first (as far as I know) open source implementation of *[Apple's Core Data](https://developer.apple.com/documentation/coredata)*, a wonderful, very complex and beautifully designed framework, responsable of many bundled applications, services and frameworks in macOS and iOS that I created using mostly my intuition and experience developing Cocoa applications.

+I created this framework because I wanted to automate the process of dealing with the complexity of persistent data and is build on top of *[Sabatier's Foundation](https://github.com/dantesabatier/Foundation)*.

+## What is Core Data?

 Core Data is an object graph and persistence framework that enables the organization and manipulation of data from an entity-attribute relational model.

 Core Data provides two abstract types of persistent stores: